-UTIMCO staff-may not enter into any Derivative Investment that is not a Permitted Derivative Application.
-To the extent a new Derivative Investment recommended by UTIMCO staff or for the engagement of an external manager operating under an Agency Agreement that has been approved by UTIMCO's Chief Investment Officer is a Permitted Derivative Application but is not of the types set forth on Exhibit B, any Director may require a complete review of the new Derivative Investment prior to implementation.
-Notwithstanding the foregoing, UTIMCO's Chief Investment OfficerCIO or Deputy CIO, the Risk ManagerManaging Director - Risk Management, or Chief Compliance Officer may determine that presentation and approval of the proposed Derivative Investment at a Risk Committee meeting is warranted before engaging in the Derivative Investment.
+UTIMCO may not enter into any Derivative Investment that is not a Permitted Derivative Application.
+To the extent a new Derivative Investment recommended by UTIMCO or for the engagement of an external manager operating under an Agency Agreement that has been approved by UTIMCO is a Permitted Derivative Application but is not of the types set forth on Exhibit B, any Director may require a complete review of the new Derivative Investment prior to implementation.
+Notwithstanding the foregoing, UTIMCO's CIO or Deputy CIO, the Managing Director - Risk Management, or Chief Compliance Officer may determine that presentation and approval of the proposed Derivative Investment at a Risk Committee meeting is warranted before engaging in the Derivative Investment.